Cyberintimidation by Publication

 The term “electronically publish” is defined to mean “to disseminate, post, or otherwise disclose information to an Internet site or forum.
 Under the bill, “harass” means to engage in conduct directed at a specific person that is intended to cause substantial emotional distress to such person and serves no legitimate purpose.

-The term “harass” does not mean to use personal identification information for accepted commercial purposes.
+The term “harass” does not include using personal identification information for accepted commercial purposes.
 Furthermore, the term does not include constitutionally protected conduct such as organized protests.